hashicorp/design-system/website/docs/patterns/button-organization/partials/guidelines/order.md

 ![Suboptimal grouping](/assets/patterns/button-organization/suboptimal-grouping.png)

-- User edits the settings of a cluster
+User edits the settings of a cluster:

 - "Would you like to learn more about this action?"
 "No"
 - "Would you like to cancel?"
 "No"
 - "Would you like to save the changes to this cluster?"
 "Yes, finally, that’s what I was trying to do all along."
 !!!

 !!!
 Do